New England Journal of Medicine February 13, 2020

 Endpoint

-Key result: T-DM1 showed significant improvements in progression-free and overall survival compared to lapatinib and capecitabine.
+Key result: T-DM1 significantly prolonged progression-free survival (9.6 vs 6.4 months) and overall survival compared to lapatinib plus capecitabine.

 2022